sconix/matterbridge/README.md

 ### [Vallox ventilation](https://github.com/sconix/matterbridge-vallox-ventilation)

-This is a dynamic platform plugin for Matterbridge that exposes Vallox ventilation units as Matter devices via local API.
+This is a dynamic platform plugin for Matterbridge that exposes Vallox ventilation units as Matter devices via the Vallox local API.

 ## How to install and add a plugin with the frontend (best option)